 President and Executive Director

-Volunteer work has played a key role in Connie’s life.
-She was a member of the San Diego Junior Chamber of Commerce as a young adult for 8 years.
-While a volunteer with the Junior Chamber she was the Committee Chair for America’s Finest City Week and was responsible for every aspect of the week including the fundraising.
-The Hillcrest Receiving Home, now the Polinsky Children’s Center was a beneficiary of 3 years of Connie’s volunteer service.
-Connie also served as a Committee Member for 3 years with The National Brain Tumor Foundation for the San Diego Angel Adventure.
-She was also on the planning committee for the San Diego Hospice annual golf tournament for Camp Erin from 2007 – 2011.
-Additionally, Connie has served for 6 years for SITE Southern California and Director of Events for the San Diego Film Festival for 8 years concurrently.
+Volunteer work has always played a key role in Connie’s life.
+As an 8-year member of the San Diego Junior Chamber of Commerce, she was appointed the Committee Chair for America’s Finest City Week and was responsible for every aspect of the week, including the fundraising.
+The Hillcrest Receiving Home, now the Polinsky Children’s Center, was a beneficiary of 3 years of Connie’s volunteer service.
+Connie served on the SITE SoCal (Society for Incentive Travel Excellence – Southern California Chapter) board from 2007-2018.
+Fulfilling a variety of board positions, she was instrumental in coordinating many of their community service efforts and raising money for charity – over $1 million during her time with the organization.
+Connie has also served in various roles with The National Brain Tumor Foundation, the San Diego Epilepsy Foundation, the San Diego Hospice annual golf tournament for Camp Erin, and a number of other charitable organizations.

 Darcy Mitchell Cohen